Mafoko: Structuring and Building Open Multilingual Terminologies for South African NLP: Introduction

 \section{Introduction}

 The advancement of Natural Language Processing (NLP) is fundamentally tied to the availability of high-quality language resources.
 However, the vast majority of the world's languages, including the 12 official languages of South Africa, remain critically under-resourced in this regard \citep{joshi2020state}.
 This scarcity creates a significant bottleneck for technological development and linguistic preservation.
-While substantial government and academic initiatives in South Africa have produced multilingual terminology lists over the years \citep{taljard2015collocations}, these valuable assets remain largely fragmented, locked in non-machine-readable formats like PDFs, and lack the standardised structure required for modern computational applications.
+While substantial government and academic initiatives in South Africa have produced multilingual terminology lists over the years \citep{taljard2015collocations}, these valuable assets remain largely fragmented, locked in non-machine-readable formats like PDFs (sometimes available as scanned PDFs or flattened text without reusable structure), and lack the standardised structure required for modern computational applications.

-To bridge this critical gap, we introduce \emph{Marito\footnote{Marito is a Xitsonga (TSO) word that means words.}} the South African curated Terminology, Lexicon, and Glossary Project.
-The mission of \emph{Marito} is not to create new terminology from scratch, but to systematically aggregate, digitise, and standardise these scattered, publicly-funded terminological assets.
+To bridge this critical gap, we introduce \emph{Mafoko\footnote{Mafoko is a Setswana (TSN) word that means words.}} the South African curated Terminology, Lexicon, and Glossary Project.
+The mission of \emph{Mafoko} is not to create new terminology from scratch, but to systematically aggregate, digitise, and standardise these scattered, publicly-funded terminological assets.
 By transforming them into interoperable, machine-readable formats, we unlock their potential for a new wave of linguistic and computational applications.

-This paper presents the foundational work and initial release of the \emph{Marito} project.
-Our primary contributions are threefold: First, we release the first version of the \emph{Marito} dataset, a structured, multilingual terminology resource covering key domains for South African languages.
+This paper presents the foundational work and initial release of the \emph{Mafoko} project.
+Our primary contributions are threefold: First, we release the first version of the \emph{Mafoko} dataset, a structured, multilingual terminology resource covering key domains for South African languages.
 Second, we release this dataset under the novel, Africa-centered Nwulite Obodo Open Data License (NOODL) to ensure equitable data governance and local benefit-sharing \citep{OkorieOminoLicensing}.
 Third, we demonstrate the dataset's immediate practical value by integrating it into a Retrieval-Augmented Generation (RAG) pipeline, which yields substantial improvements in machine translation accuracy and consistency for an English-to-Tshivenda language pair.

-Ultimately, \emph{Marito} provides both a practical resource and a scalable framework for fostering robust NLP and language technologies that reflect the rich linguistic diversity of South Africa.
+Ultimately, \emph{Mafoko} provides both a practical resource and a scalable framework for fostering robust NLP and language technologies that reflect the rich linguistic diversity of South Africa.